2022 NCAA Division I men's ice hockey tournament

 The 2022 NCAA Division I men's ice hockey tournament was the national championship tournament for men's college ice hockey in the United States scheduled for on April 7–9, 2022.
 The tournament involved 16 teams in single-elimination play to determine the national champion at the Division I level of the National Collegiate Athletic Association (NCAA), the highest level of competition in college hockey.
 The tournament's Frozen Four—the semifinals and finals—were hosted by Hockey East at the TD Garden in Boston, Massachusetts.

+In this year’s tournament, the Hockey East conference went winless, despite having three programs in the playoffs (Massachusetts, Massachusetts-Lowell, and Northeastern).
+This was the first time Hockey East went winless in tournament play since 1992.

 Tournament procedure

 The tournament is composed of four groups of four teams in regional brackets.
 The four regionals are officially named after their geographic areas.
 The following are the sites for the 2022 regionals: